-5.15.2 Use Tables: Explanation of Use Table Structure.
+- 5.1 Purpose.
+To identify land uses that are compatible with the protection and preservation of shoreline resources in order to conserve the economic and environmental values of shoreland and sustain water quality. - 5.2 Use Tables: Explanation of Use Table Structure.
 Chapter 5 utilizes "use tables" to identify the principal and accessory uses that may be established within the City of the Village of Minnetonka Beach.
-Section 5.1 explains how to read these tables.
+Section 5.2 explains how to read these tables.